Resources for Grant Development

 Research tenders submitted by UWA must be fully costed, thereby ensuring they adhere to competitive neutrality pricing requirements.
 Infrastructure (indirect) costs must be fully covered.
 For further information refer to the recovery of University infrastructure costs policy.

-If you require a statement confirming that your tender has been fully costed in accordance with the recovery of University infrastructure costs policy and competitive neutrality pricing policy please contact staff in the Research Grants and Contracts Office, who will be able to organise the statement for you.
+If you require a statement confirming that your tender has been fully costed in accordance with the recovery of University infrastructure costs policy and competitive neutrality pricing policy please contact staff in Research Grants and Finance, who will be able to organise the statement for you.

 Other key items

 Submitting the Proposal

 If submitting an ARC or NHMRC application please refer to our ARC and NHMRC guidelines, as these detail the specific internal and external submission requirements for these two funding agencies: ARC & NHMRC